 You will then learn what tests are available, what those tests might show and discuss whether testing is something you would like to pursue.
 You'll be asked to visit a laboratory to leave a blood sample or a kit will be mailed to you to collect a saliva sample.

-Please feel free to being someone with you to your appointment.
+Please feel free to have someone with you at your appointment.
 It's always helpful to have someone else who can listen, take notes and ask questions you might not think of.
-In addition, please bring:
+In addition, please have ready: